 shared runner (you’ll need a GitLab admin for help with this).
 The

-jobs it takes or it will grab random jobs from tasks across
+to restrict the jobs it takes or it will grab random jobs from tasks

 The Docker image will need access to the lava instance.
 If it’s on a